matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 degrading gracefully.

-(Originally there was a separate federation API for this, but it was decided that lowering the duplication on the federation side is the way to go by the author.)
+(Originally there was a separate federation API for this, but it was decided by the author that lowering the duplication on the federation side is the way to go.)

 ## Potential issues